owlforestry/xctools/README.md

 Notice!
 This command will modify your XCode project file and therefore can make your project to stop working.
 Make sure you have proper backups done.

+If you want to integrate IosBox manually, add following script as build phase, preferably as first phase.

+	(cd $PROJECT_DIR; rake iosbox:build:prepare)

 Usage
 =====